 This feature allows the driver to store up to two different memory profiles for easy recall through memory buttons.
-Each memory profile contains desired position settings for the driver's seat, side mirrors, adjustable pedals (if equipped), and a set of desired radio station presets.
-Your remote keyless entry key fob can also be programmed to recall the same positions when the unlock button is pushed.
+Each memory profile contains desired position settings for the driver's seat, side mirrors, adjustable pedals (if equipped), and a set of desired radio station presets. pushed.